MicrosoftDocs/PowerShell-Docs/reference/v3/WS-Management/Connect-WSMan.md

 Required: False
 Position: Named
 Default value:
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -UseSSL
-Specifies that the Secure Sockets Layer \(SSL\) protocol should be used to establish a connection to the remote computer.
+Specifies that the Secure Sockets Layer (SSL) protocol should be used to establish a connection to the remote computer.
 By default, SSL is not used.

 WS-Management encrypts all the Windows PowerShell content  that is transmitted over the network.